- Performing Arts

 Sign Up for Our Newsletter

-Susan Beecher is a nationally recognized studio potter whose work has appeared in more than 75 national juried and invitational shows over the past 25 years.
+Susan Beecher is a nationally recognized studio potter whose work has appeared in more than 80 national juried shows over the past 27 years.
 She has taught workshops and weekly classes at art centers throughout the Northeast, Florida and California.
-Her work has appeared in many articles and eight books.
-In the fall of 2005 a book exploring her work was released by Catskill Press: Susan Beecher: Wood Fired Pottery.
+Her work has appeared in many articles and 8 books.
+A book exploring her work was published by Catskill Press: Susan Beecher: Wood Fired Pottery.

 See more at www.susanbeecherpottery.com.

-Susan Bogen is a Studio Potter maintaining studios in NJ as well as the Catskill Mountains.
-She has taught ceramics at The Art School at the Old Church, Demarest, NJ for over 12 years.
-Susan works in both porcelain and stoneware, firing to cone 10 in either her gas kiln or in Susan Beecher’s wood kiln.
+Susan Bogen is a Studio Potter maintaining studios in NJ and the Catskill Mountains.
+She has taught ceramics at The Art School at the Old Church, Demarest, NJ for over 15 years.
+Susan works in both porcelain and stoneware.
 She has exhibited in various national juried shows.
-Her work is currently in many galleries.
+Her work is currently in many galleries and shops.